albertojnk/go-chat/README.md

 $ docker-compose up
 ```

-After docker compose is up and running, go to your browser at [localhost:9000](http://localhost:9000/), insert your username and connect.
+After docker compose is up and running, go to your browser at [localhost:9000](http://localhost:9000/), insert your username to connect.

 > **Note**
 > If you want to test features, on your second+ login use a different username and a different browser, otherwise the program does not work properly.